Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

 *NOTE:* This will take around 15 minutes to deploy.
 You can continue the setup below.

 ## 3. Complete Setup of FHIR Resource and Auth Context Frontend Applications

+### For AAD user only - Assign Role to the Deployed or Existing Fhir Service

+Ensure your test user has the role `FHIR SMART User` assigned to your FHIR Service deployed as part of this sample.
+    - This role is what enables the SMART scope logic with your access token scopes in the FHIR Service.

 ### Assign Permissions for the Auth Custom Operation API